interstar/Patterning-Core/tutorial/sources/Introduction to Patterning.md

 ----

 And perhaps on a staggered grid?
-The half-drop-grid-layout gives us that.
+The half-drop-grid gives us that.

 ----
 :patterning